Should GitHub Allow Username Reuse? - Slashdot

 How would the public key for each author be verified?
 TOFU?
 International travel to code signing parties?

-Problem with package manager, not repository (Score:4, Interesting)
+Problem with package manager, not repository (Score:5, Informative)

 The package manager and dependency programmer should check either the hash or another cryptographic property of the code to authenticate the code.